AN AGE-OLD LANDMARK

 FOREVER LOST TO THE MIDST OF TIME

 The Large Cross of Tochni is a relic that was attributed to several miracles.
 Adorned with rare jewels, legend has it that during the time of Frankish rule, a Latin priest stole the holy relic.
-He then attempted to leave the island by sea, but a violent storm erupted.
+He then attempted to leave the island by sea, but his efforts were thwarted by a violent storm.
 In desperation, he discarded the cross in a nearby field after removing its valuable gemstones.
-A young shepherd who eventually became a monk, adopting the name Gabriel, rediscovered the cross many years later.
-The holy relic found a new home when Gabriel oversaw the construction of a new monastery near Nicosia.
-As the years passed, however, Gabriel’s monastery became abandoned and then fell into disrepair with the relic disappearing once again to the midst of time.
+A young shepherd who eventually became a monk, adopting the name Gabriel, discovered the cross several years later.
+Gabriel would eventually oversee the construction of a new monastery near Nicosia, which would then house the cross.
+As the years passed, however, the relic would once again be lost after Gabriel’s monastery fell into disrepair and became abandoned.

 A CULTURAL SIGNIFICANCE